ekawecki/Monge--Ampere/README.md

 # Monge--Ampere

-The Python scripts given in this repository is up to date with the current latest FeNiCs install (1.6), which can be downloaded at https://fenicsproject.org/.
+The Python scripts given in this repository are up to date with the current latest FeNiCs install (1.6), which can be downloaded at https://fenicsproject.org/.

 FeNiCs is used for the automated solution of Partial Differential Equations.